minio/directpv-docs/content/installation/_index.md

  - If you use a Kubernetes version earlier than v1.20, you need to push `quay.io/minio/csi-provisioner:v2.2.0-go1.18`

-Use the following shell script to do the above steps:
+The following shell script performs the above steps:

 ```sh {.copy}
 /bin/bash -e